 What the people want

-The people of Puerto Rico have voted twice — in 2012 and in 2017 — for statehood.
-A new poll conducted in Puerto Rico this summer finds that 61% of respondents want statehood.
-Puerto Ricans are not happy with the way things are going, but they are more optimistic than they were in 2016.
+The people of Puerto Rico have voted three times — in 2012, in 2017 , and in 2020 — for statehood.
+A poll conducted in Puerto Rico found that 61% of respondents want statehood.
 The majority believe that statehood will provide a solution to most of the issues facing Puerto Rico, from lack of jobs to crime to economic crisis.

 A similar survey of Puerto Rican voters in New York saw 66% favoring statehood for Puerto Rico.
 New Yorkers wanted a Yes/No plebiscite on statehood in Puerto Rico, and 75% said they would support statehood for Puerto Rico if voters chose this option again.